RUNNER INFORMATION

 PARTICIPANT PACKET PICK-UP

-Participant Packet Pick-up for the 2026 event will take place on Friday, June 5 and Saturday, June 6.
-The location and hours of operation for Packet Pick-up will be announced later this year.
-You must attend the Participant Packet Pick-up to pick up your participant packet, participant bag, Nike participant shirt and any pre-purchased beer tickets (if applicable).
-If you cannot pick up your packet, a friend, family member or coworker can pick up your packet for you by presenting a copy of your Packet Pick-up ticket.
+Participant Packet Pick-up will take place on Friday, June 5 (10 a.m. to 7 p.m.) and Saturday, June 6 (9 a.m. to 4 p.m.) at the Roosevelt Collection (150 W. Roosevelt Road, Chicago, IL 60605).
+You must attend Participant Packet Pick-up to pick up your participant packet, participant bag, Nike participant shirt and any pre-purchased beer tickets (if applicable).
+If you cannot pick up your packet, someone can pick up your packet on your behalf by presenting a copy of your Packet Pick-up ticket.

 PACE TEAM